 Mr Aydogdu, 32, of Hindhead, Surrey, said he had only opened his car door a little to see if anyone was coming.

-Mr Harding was riding in a bus lane with a bus travelling behind him and was crushed after coming off his bicycle.'No winners'
+Mr Harding was riding in a bus lane with a bus travelling behind him and was crushed after coming off his bicycle.

 Witnesses on the bus said Mr Aydogdu opened his door directly into the path of the cyclist on 6 August last year.